-SCC is to be tested at the concrete suppliers batching plant and re-tested prior concrete use inside Dincel wall profiles.
-Variances greater than 50/+100 from what was tested at the suppliers batching plant will be deemed unstable and shall be refused/ rejected for use inside Dincel wall profiles.
+- SCC is to be tested at the concrete suppliers batching plant and re-tested prior concrete use inside Dincel wall profiles.
+Variances greater than ± 50mm from what was tested at the suppliers batching plant will be deemed unstable and shall be refused/rejected for use inside Dincel wall profiles. - A supplied concrete spread of 600mm or less will result in direct refusal/rejection of the supplied concrete. - A supplied concrete spread of more than 600mm can have water added onsite (to the instructions of the supplier) in order to achieve the target 680mm to 730mm spread.
+The supplied concrete will be rejected if a minimum 670mm spread after adding water cannot be achieved before being placed into Dincel wall profiles.